 Systematic name: thioredoxin:protein disulfide oxidoreductase (dithiol-forming)

-Comments: DsbD is an inner membrane protein found in Gram-negative bacteria that transfers electrons from cytoplasmic thioredoxin to the periplasmic substrate proteins DsbC, DsbG and CcmG, reducing disulfide bonds in the target proteins to dithiols.
-DsbD consists of three domains: a periplasmic N-terminal domain, a central transmembrane domain and a periplasmic C-terminal domain.
+Comments: The DsbD protein is found in Gram-negative bacteria and transfers electrons from cytoplasmic thioredoxin to the periplasmic substrate proteins DsbC, DsbG and CcmG, reducing disulfide bonds in the target proteins to dithiols.
+NrdH redoxins, which are found in Gram-positive bacteria, catalyse a similar reaction.

 Links to other databases: BRENDA, EXPASY, KEGG, MetaCyc, CAS registry number: